1. Project Description

 Like with most aspects of the course, the instructor and marker will be looking for excuses to award points to students for their work.
 In other words, be creative, emphasize what is felt to be worth points, and make clear why it is felt that what was done is worth the points.

 1.4.
-Project Presentation or Report
+Project Presentation

 1.4.1.
 Project Presentation